-- 1. In the summer and fall of 2024, MSDE published a series of information and guidance documents for LEAs that will support each local school district in their implementation of programs and structures necessary to support all students in meeting the CCR Standard. https://marylandpublicschools.org/about/Pages/DCCR/guidebooks.aspx - 2.
-MSDE, along with AIB, shall monitor the implementation of the CCR Standard and related practices through the Blueprint Implementation Plan submissions and other standard reporting.
-MSDE will collect students' CCR statuses through the High School Data Collection (HSDC). - 3.
-MSDE will identify and publish a list of eligible AP and IB courses that will count towards meeting the CCR Standard under the measure described in Section IV.
-A. 5.
-C. of this policy document.
-MSDE will publish the first version of this list by August 1, 2025 and will update the list as needed.
+- A. In the summer and fall of 2024, MSDE published a series of information and guidance documents for LEAs that will support each local school district in their implementation of programs and structures necessary to support all students in meeting the CCR Standard. https://marylandpublicschools.org/about/Pages/DCCR/guidebooks.aspx - B. MSDE, along with AIB, shall monitor the implementation of the CCR Standard and related practices through the Blueprint Implementation Plan submissions and other standard reporting.
+MSDE will collect students' CCR statuses through the High School Data Collection (HSDC).